Lionsberg/JordanNicholas-org/Spirit.md

 ## Vision

-Our Vision is the vision of the New World, or World to Come.
+Our Vision is Heaven on Earth - the Best Possible Future For All.

 ## Battle and Victory